A1eksMa/sh/ServerSecurity/ServerSecurity.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub user@host
 ```

 Congratulations!
-Now we have access to the server by SSH (without password):
+Now you have access to the server by SSH (without password authorization):
 ```bash
 ssh user@host
 ```